Maren is a fixer-upper of "TLC Needed" houses. She explains DIY methods simply to homeowners who are not in the construction trades.

 Every time it rained, whether lightly, medium-ly, or heavily, I ran down to the basement many times to see if and when the puddle appeared.

-By doing this, I was able to see that a tiny trickle of water started at 2 pinholes in a cinder block about 30 inches above the floor.
-They were like 2 little vampire fang puncture holes, only ten inches apart.
-Very strange, but I didn't care --- all I cared about was closing them.
+By doing this, I was able to see that a tiny trickle of water started at two pinholes in a cinder block about 30 inches above the floor.
+They were like two little vampire fang puncture holes, only 10 inches apart.
+Very strange, but I didn't care—all I cared about was closing them.
 After cleaning and drying them, I applied several more coats of Drylok to the area.

-Of course, I observed after this step.
-In dry weather it was dry.
-Then, my area had a large rainstorm which dumped 2 inches of precipitation in 24 hours.
+Then, my area had a large rainstorm that dumped two inches of precipitation in 24 hours.
+Guess what?

-If my 57-year-old, non-construction-experienced, stubborn self can fix a basement leak - you can, too!, Be stubborn!
+If my 57-year-old, non-construction-experienced, stubborn self can fix a basement leak, you can, too!
+Be stubborn!
 Be persistent!
 And keep examining and attacking the wet spot until it is gone.
-You got it!

-Steps for Stoppping a Basement Wall Crack Leak
+Steps for Stopping a Basement Wall Crack Leak

 - Observe the problem area frequently.